 When a woman becomes pregnant, it’s no surprise that she begins to be more careful and considerate with the things she eats and puts in her body.
 Making these types of changes has the ability to make expectant mothers more aware of life choices that may have been unhealthy in the past.
-This is why it is not completely uncommon for expectant mothers to seek rehab for pregnant women.
+This is why it is not completely uncommon for expectant mothers to seek drug or alcohol rehab for pregnant women.

 Let’s Look at the Statistics